-The Health Center does not take calls on weekends and college holidays.
+The Student Wellness Center does not take calls on weekends and college holidays.
 Services are available only when classes are in session.
+There is no charge to be seen by the physician, nurse practitioner or for mental health services.
+Some test, medications, and procedures require a minimal fee.